celiponcio/oximeter-CMS50Dplus-v4.6-LIVE-data-display-store-alarm/README.md

 # Read live data from CMS50D+ finger oximeter
-### Display in real time and sound vibrational alarm on external android smartphone
+### Display in real time and issue vibrational alarm on external android smartphone
 ### Bedside-friendly

 This Python app reads live data from a (easily available and reasonably priced) CMS50D+ __v4.6__ finger oximeter.
 Displays a real time plot of the oxygen saturation (SpO2) and pulse rate (PR) as well as the present values.
 Activates an external smartphone vibration via Bluetooth if SpO2 descends below an adjustable minimum value.
 Disconnections/errors are handled gracefully.